Angeles City: Economy

 Being home of the former Clark Air Base (once the largest United States military facility outside the continental United States), it was significantly affected by the fallout from the eruption of Mount Pinatubo in 1991.
 The economy of Angeles was heavily dependent on the American base at that time.

 In 1993, a full cleanup and removal of volcanic ash deposits began and the former U.S. base was transformed into the Clark Special Economic Zone (CSEZ).
 The creation of CSEZ has helped to offset the loss of income and jobs previously generated by the presence of the U.S. base in the city.
 Today, Angeles and Clark form the hub for business, industry, aviation, and tourism in the Philippines as well as a leisure, fitness, entertainment and gaming center of Central Luzon.

 Angeles is home to an emerging technology industry.
 Its economy is based also on tourism and gambling.
 Fields Avenue forms the hub of the night life industry focused in Angeles.
 With close proximity to an international airport in Clark Freeport, Angeles is visited by foreigners all year round.

 In the 2000s, the local government of Angeles rebranded the Fields Avenue tourist belt as a high-end destination with fine restaurants and luxury hotels and casinos The finishing of roads, such as the Subic–Clark–Tarlac Expressway, has improved trade and transport.
 The project connects the industrial, transport and business hubs of Pampanga, Zambales, Bataan and Tarlac.
 The project is crucial to bolstering growth in Central Luzon.

 The city has cottage industries producing rattan furniture, coconuts, and charcoal briquettes.
 It also has many thriving export businesses in handicrafts, metal crafts, toys, houseware and garments.
 Apart from the Clark Freeport Zone, industrial areas include the Angeles Livelihood Village and the Angeles City Industrial Estate.

 Call centers present are e-Telecare, CyberCity, Sutherland and IRMC.
 Other American IT industries are major employers as well.
 The establishment of a number of shopping malls also fueled the city's economy, including SM City Clark, Robinsons Angeles, Jenra Grand Mall, Nepo Mall, Saver's Mall and the Marquee Mall, next to City Hall.

 Angeles City houses numerous restaurants that are usually located near the malls and mostly in Nepo Quad which was newly renovated to cater the heightened needs of the population.

 Culture

 The city hosts a street party called the Tigtigan Terakan keng Dalan (lit.
 'Music and Dancing on the Streets') every October which features musical performances from both amateur and better-known OPM bands.
+Through Presidential Proclamation 696, October 26, 2024 was declared a special non-working day in celebration of its Tigtigan Terakan Keng Dalan Festival.

-The Sisig Festival, locally known as the Sadsaran Qng Angeles, festivities dedicated to the Kapmpangan dish sisig, used to be held every December.
+The Sisig Festival, locally known as the Sadsaran Qng Angeles, festivities dedicated to the Kapampangan dish sisig, used to be held every December.
 It was halted in 2008 following the murder of Lucia Cunanan, who was known for promoting the dish.
 The festival was revived as a one-day fiesta in April 2017 in association with the Department of Tourism.